by Cedric Sam

 Attendees introduced themselves to the group and then pitched an idea for a data-driven story.
 Initial ideas included stories in environment, sports, health and crime.
 The group then broke into smaller groups of six to eight people, working to scrape and parse their data before coding their interactive data visualizations.

-Bogota, Colombia now has a Hacks/Hackers chapter and we are excited to be a new addition to the Hacks/Hackers family.
+Bogota, Colombia now has a Hacks/Hackers group and we are excited to be a new addition to the Hacks/Hackers family.

 Our Bogota group is already up and running with plans for a hackathon on Aug.
 11 to build a crowdsourced map to assess environmental issues in Colombia’s capital city.